Welcome to BIIA – One of the Largest Information Resource for Business Information and Credit Information Professionals

 BIIA is a member of the APEC Business Advisory Council (ABAC) and ABAC’s Financial Infrastructure Network (FIDN).
 BIIA provides its expertise on data standards.

-The BIIA Regulatory Committee informs members of significant developments on the policy dossiers being worked on in Europe.
-BIIA participates in important forums and committee meetings advocating a legal regulatory environment beneficial to the industry.
+BIIA monitors and informs its members of significant developments on the policy dossiers being worked on across the globe via the work of the Regulatory Committee and the newly formed Regulatory Forum.
+BIIA participates in important forums and committee meetings advocating a legal regulatory environment beneficial to the industry and assists members in dealing with specific local issues by providing examples of demonstrated best practice.

 BIIA Governance : Meet the Leadership Team (Board Members)